Enterprise AI

 5. Pilot Projects or POCs

 Test the implementation on a small scale before full deployment.
-Pilot projects and POCs for refinement and minimize risks during large-scale rollout.
+Pilot projects and POCs help minimize the risks associated with large-scale rollout.

 6. Train Employees